ieeevr/2024-test/attend/registration/index.md

     <li style="color: #F5725E:"><strong>Why I can't click the "Pay" button although I have filled out the form correctly?</strong><br/>
       The "Pay" button is inactive unless the server confirms the form is filled out.
 Usually, the confirmation is done automaticly in a minute.
 For uploading a digital copy of Student ID, you may wait a couple of minutes for the server to receive the registration data.</li>
 </ol>
+If you have further questions, please contact register2023@ieeevr.org.

 <br/>
 <div style="">